jroper/jazzyidau/_posts/2015-03-04-sbt-declarative-dsl.md

 We're about to get into some concrete examples of declaring settings, so before we do that we better cover the basics of the sbt build file.  sbt builds can either be specified in plain `*.scala` files, or in sbts own `*.sbt` file format.
 As of sbt 0.13.7, the sbt format has become powerful enough that there is really not much that you can't do with it, so we're only going to look at that.

 An sbt file may have any name, convention is that a projects main build file be called `build.sbt`, but that is only a convention.
-The file may contain a series of Scala statements and expressions.
+The file may contain a series of Scala statements and expressions, and it's important here to distinguish between statements and expressions.
 What's the difference?
 A statement doesn't return a value.
 For example:

 ```scala
 val foo = "bar"